People-Focused Solutions to Demand Planning

 Even a well-defined sales and operations planning (S&OP) process contains knowledge gaps that reduce demand plan accuracy.
 Over time, these small errors lead to a costly buildup of inventory.

-Inconsistent communication between Sales, Planning, and Supply chain
+Inconsistent communication between Sales, Business Leaders, and Supply Chain Management

 Failure to collect sales forecasts from large, repeat customers

 Demand forecasts do not incorporate historical sales trend

 I provide simple process changes that ensure consistent, reliable communication throughout your planning cycle.
 I’ve been through this before, and can help you quickly adopt best practices in these areas:

 - Identify communication gaps between your customers, sales team, demand planning team, and supply chain planning.

 - Design a transparent and repeatable planning process that encourages collaboration among your key functions.